Montoya/snaps-guide/snaps.md

 <Section name="2.
 Overview of Features" description="Features">

-## Features

 At present, snaps can (1) create new RPC methods for websites to call, (2) call many of the same RPC methods that websites can call, and (3) access a limited set of snap-exclusive RPC methods.
 The following methods are currently live in MetaMask Flask:

-#### Display a custom confirmation screen in MetaMask &bull; [Learn more](./snaps-rpc-api.html#snap-confirm)
+#### Display custom dialogs in MetaMask

-Show a MetaMask popup with custom text and buttons to approve or reject an action.
-This can be used to create requests, confirmations, and opt-in flows for a snap.
+Show a MetaMask popup with custom content.
+These dialogs can be alerts, confirmation flows, or even prompts for input from the user.
+[Learn more](https://docs.metamask.io/guide/snaps-rpc-api.html#snap-dialog)

-#### Notify users in MetaMask &bull; [Learn more](./snaps-rpc-api.html#snap-notify)
+#### Notify users in MetaMask

-MetaMask Flask introduces a generic notifications interface that can be utilized by any snap with the notifications permission.
+MetaMask Snaps introduces a generic notifications interface that can be utilized by any snap with the notifications permission.
 A short notification text can be triggered by a snap for actionable or time-sensitive information.
+[Learn more](https://docs.metamask.io/guide/snaps-rpc-api.html#snap-notify)

-#### Store and manage data on your device &bull; [Learn more](./snaps-rpc-api.html#snap-managestate)
+#### Store and manage data on your device

 Store, update, and retrieve data securely, with encryption by default.
+[Learn more](https://docs.metamask.io/guide/snaps-rpc-api.html#snap-managestate)

-#### Control non-EVM accounts and assets in MetaMask &bull; [Learn more](./snaps-rpc-api.html#snap-getbip44entropy)
+#### Control non-EVM accounts and assets in MetaMask

 Derive BIP-32 and BIP-44 keypairs based on the Secret Recovery Phrase without exposing it.
 With the power to manage keys, you can build snaps to support a variety of blockchain protocols.
+[Learn more](https://docs.metamask.io/guide/snaps-rpc-api.html#snap-getbip32entropy)

 #### Populate MetaMask's pre-transaction window with custom transaction insights

 Bring your insights, anti-phishing, and security solutions to the MetaMask UI with the transaction insights API.
+[Learn more](https://docs.metamask.io/guide/snaps-exports.html#ontransaction)

 ## Question